 Jan 1983 to Feb 1994 – Singles Chart, compiled by Gallup.

-Feb 1994 to present day – Singles Chart, compiled by Millward Brown.
+Feb 1994 to present day – Singles Chart, compiled by Kantar (formerly named Millward Brown).

 Official Albums Chart: